 They say April showers bring May flowers, and while it’s hard to remember how much is rained in April 2018, it was certainly still pretty cold!
 However despite the cold there were things going on in Pine Banks, such as the filming of a movie!
 Film students Nick Coronis, Marcus Jimenez, and Josh Cronin worked on their short film with Pine Banks Park as a set!
 Take a look at what some of the filming was like here: http://www.pinebanks.org/filming-movie-pine-banks/

 March 2018 was so long ago it’s hard to remember we had a couple of nor’easters around then!
 Of course the wildlife seem to do fine in the cold and some of us humans as well still made it out to walk the track or stroll through the park despite the weather fluctuations.
 Here are some middle of March nature shots: http://www.pinebanks.org/enjoy-sunny-days/

-Both February and January are the sort of months where it gets a bit difficult to hang out in the park once the snow starts piling up.
-However, as many of you that have come to the park in this time know, it can make for some beautiful pictures.
+Both February and January are the months where it gets a bit difficult to hang out in the park, especially once the snow starts piling up.
+However, as many of you that have come to the park in this season know, it can make for some beautiful pictures.
 There’s something about the world being covered in snow that seems to make it feel like a brand new place.
 While many park goers take their own beautiful wintry photography in the park, check out a bit of ours here: http://www.pinebanks.org/winter-pine-banks-park/

 Hopefully you had as amazing a year as we did here at Pine Banks Park!
 Please stop by and take part in some of the fun things that are going on throughout the year!
 We wish you all a wonderful 2019!